akka/akka-http/docs/src/main/paradox/client-side/request-level.md

 ## Collecting headers from a server response

 Sometimes we would like to get only headers of specific type which are sent from a server.
-In order to collect headers in a type safe way  akka-http API provides a type for each HTTP header.
-Here is an example for getting all cookies set by a server (Set-Cookie header):
+In order to collect headers in a type safe way Akka HTTP API provides a type for each HTTP header.
+Here is an example for getting all cookies set by a server (`Set-Cookie` header):

 Scala
 :   @@snip [HttpClientExampleSpec.scala]($test$/scala/docs/http/scaladsl/HttpClientExampleSpec.scala) { #collecting-headers-example }